Judge declines to block killing of more wolves in the Kettle River Range of Ferry County

-Aug.
-24-- Aug.
-24--A judge declined to block the killing of more wolves in the Kettle River Range of Ferry County, Thursday.
+SPOKANE — A judge declined to block the killing of more wolves in the Kettle River Range of Ferry County last week.

 However, the ruling does extend a temporary restraining order on killing wolves in the Old Profanity Territory pack area in northeast Washington.
-The decision comes after the same judge temporarily blocked the lethal removal of OPT wolf pack members last week.
+The decision comes after the same judge temporarily blocked the lethal removal of OPT wolf pack members.

 The three individuals who filed the lawsuit asked the judge to block the "lethal removal action against all gray wolves in the Kettle River range of Ferry County," an area that would have included the Togo wolf pack, which is credited with six cattle attacks or kills in the past 30 days, according to the Washington Department of Fish and Wildlife.